Disruption-Consulting/autoMigrate/README.md

 ### Logging

-runMigration.sh produces always at least one log file in the installation directory for activities perfromed on the $ORACLE_SID
+runMigration.sh produces always at least one log file in the installation directory for activities performed on the database indicated by $ORACLE_SID

 After running on a SOURCE database called for example DB1, a single log file named runMigration.DB1.log is created.